Brothers and Sisters,

 Members who are currently working and feel well, but need to take care of a child or a sick family member, should notify their contractor and Business Agent, and stay home.
 Please review our previous guidance for details.

 - We’ve worked with our industry partners to ensure that members who are still on the job, but need to take care of a child or ill family member, are in no way penalized for missing work.
-Emergency paid sick leave and emergency paid family medical leave has also been passed on the national level.

 Health & Welfare Coverage